opsmill/schema-library/extensions/routing_policies_pim/README.md

 This schema inherits the `RoutingPolicy` schema and removes `import_policies` and `export_policies` attributes.
 However it adds a number of relationships to `RoutingPIM`.

-Dependencies: `base, extensions.routing, extensions.routing_policies, extensions.routing_pim`
+Dependencies: `base, extensions/routing, extensions/routing_policies, extensions/routing_pim`

 ## routing_policies_pim